Verdiss/TI-Economic-Equalization-Overhaul/README.md

 -Slightly increased GDP growth, and slightly increased the benefit of high education on GDP growth

--Increased yearly funding gain from the funding investment from 0.2 to 0.3, as it felt far too weak
+-Vastly Increased yearly funding gain from the funding investment from 0.2 to 3 annual funding, which now means a funding investment gives you the same amount as a spoils investment after 20 years have passed

 -Greatly increased effects of most events that grant investment completions